Candy: Cavities

 Candy generally contains sugar, which is a key environmental factor in the formation of dental caries (cavities).
 Several types of bacteria commonly found in the mouth consume sugar, particularly Streptococcus mutans.
 When these bacteria metabolize the sugar found in most candies, juice, or other sugary foods, they produce acids in the mouth that demineralize the tooth enamel and can lead to dental caries.
 Heavy or frequent consumption of high-sugar foods, especially lollipops, sugary cough drops, and other sugar-based candies that stay in the mouth for a long time, increases the risk of tooth decay.
 Candies that also contain enamel-dissolving acids, such as acid drops, increase the risk.
 Cleaning the teeth and mouth shortly after eating any type of sugary food, and allowing several hours to pass between eating such foods, reduces the risk and improves oral health.

 The link between candy and caries was formally identified through the Vipeholm experiments, where intellectually disabled people were fed copious amounts of candy and were found to develop poor dental health.
 The experiments are today considered to have violated multiple principles of medical ethics.

 Glycemic index

 Most candy, particularly low-fat and fat-free candy, has a high glycemic index (GI), which means that it causes a rapid rise in blood sugar levels after ingestion.
 This is chiefly a concern for people with diabetes, but could also be dangerous to the health of non-diabetics.

+Diets with a high glycemic index are associated with an increased risk of developing type 2 diabetes and cardiovascular disease.